ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 and would be the responsibility of specific protocol documents.
 See
 {{Section 10 of -rats-arch}} and {{Appendix A of -rats-arch}} for further discussion.

+This distinction between static and dynamic claims is about the invariance of properties of the Environment, not about the Endorser's assessment of those properties.
+A condition in a Conditionally Endorsed Value ({{conditional}}) is static in the sense that, once matched against sufficiently timely Evidence, it deterministically selects a claims-set; however, the verdict an Endorser attaches to a given condition can itself change over time as the Endorser's own knowledge evolves, even though the condition's matching value does not.
+For example, an Endorser might issue a Conditional Endorsement stating that if a given RoT firmware measurement matches value H, the device is trusted, and later, after a vulnerability is discovered in that firmware, issue a further Conditional Endorsement stating that if the same value H is matched, the device is untrusted.
+Both Endorsements may be signed by an Endorser that remains in good standing, so this is a different problem than Endorser standing: it is about which of two (or more) temporally scoped, and potentially contradicting, Endorsements applies at the time of appraisal.
+Endorsement formats therefore need a way to bind a validity period to Endorsement content, in addition to any validity information about the Endorser's standing, so that a Verifier can determine which Endorsement supersedes another for the same condition.
+For example,
+{{-rats-corim}} provides a `rim-validity` window in the corim-map for this purpose, distinct from the `signature-validity` window.

+Note also that the Endorser's standing (i.e., the fact that its signing key or certificate is still valid or its trust anchor is still recognized) is a further, independent consideration, logically separate from the validity of the Endorsement content discussed above.
+Whether the Endorser's standing is evaluated relative to the time the Evidence was generated or the time of appraisal is a decision for the specific protocol or appraisal policy, and needs to be documented as part of the Timeliness of the Endorsement itself.
+For example, the CoRIM data model provides a `signature-validity` window that bounds the validity of the Endorser's signature, and the CoRIM processor described in {{Section 8 of -rats-corim}} checks it, together with revocation and trust anchor status, relative to the time of appraisal.

 # Multiple Endorsements {#multiple-endorsements}

 {{input}} shows an example with an Endorsement at layer 0, such as